Johnqczhang/densepose_installation/README.md

 - Caffe2, various standard Python packages, and the COCO API; Instructions for installing these dependencies are found below
 - [cmake 3.8.2](https://cmake.org/files/). (**Do not use the latest version**.)
 - [GCC-4.9.2](https://gcc.gnu.org/mirrors.html) (Because `libcaffe2.so` installed from `conda` was pre-compiled using exactly this version of gcc)
-- [protobuf-3.5.0](https://github.com/protocolbuffers/protobuf/releases/tag/v3.5.0) (Again, this version is exactly specified in the header of `caffe2.pb.h` from `conda` version)
+- [protobuf-3.5.0](https://github.com/protocolbuffers/protobuf/releases/tag/v3.5.0) (this version is exactly specified in the header of `caffe2.pb.h` of caffe2 installed from `conda`)
-- PyTorch dependencies: `conda install numpy pyyaml mkl mkl-include setuptools cffi typing`
-- Caffe2 dependencies: `conda install networkx`

 **Notes:**

 - Detectron operators currently do not have CPU implementation; a GPU system is required.
 - My system configurations:
   * System: CentOS 7.0
+  * GPU: NVIDIA Tesla P100
   * CUDA 9.0 with cuDNN 7.4.2
   * Python 2.7.15 environment created by `conda create -n py2 python=2.7`, set `CONDA_ENV_PATH=/path/to/my/conda/envs/py2`

+## Installing required python packages (dependencies)
+- PyTorch dependencies: `conda install numpy pyyaml mkl mkl-include setuptools cffi typing`
+- COCOAPI dependencies: `conda install cython matplotlib`
+- Caffe2 dependencies: `conda install pydot future networkx`
+- DensePose dependencies: `conda install opencv mock scipy h5py memory_profiler`

-## Caffe2
+## Installing Caffe2 (from PyTorch)
+[Caffe2](https://caffe2.ai/) has been merged and integrated into [PyTorch](https://pytorch.org/), which makes its easier to be installed by the following command:

-Installation command: `conda install pytorch torchvision -c pytorch`
+`conda install pytorch torchvision cudatoolkit=9.0 -c pytorch`

-By this command, [PyTorch-1.0](https://github.com/pytorch/pytorch) and [Caffe2](https://caffe2.ai/) will be installed under the conda site-packages directory, set `TORCH_PATH=$CONDA_ENV_PATH/lib/python2.7/site-packages/torch`.
+By this command, the latest stable version of [PyTorch](https://pytorch.org/) (currently, PyTorch-1.0.1) and [Caffe2](https://caffe2.ai/) will be installed under the conda site-packages directory, set `TORCH_PATH=$CONDA_ENV_PATH/lib/python2.7/site-packages/torch`.

+Please note that the command above is for `CUDA 9.0` on Linux system, you can select your preferences and run the install command from [PyTorch - Get Started](https://pytorch.org/get-started/locally/).

 Adjust your `PYTHONPATH` environment variable to include this location: `$TORCH_PATH/lib` (referred to the [issue: Detectron ops lib not found](http://linkinpark213.com/2018/11/18/densepose-minesweeping/#2-2-Detectron-ops-lib-not-found)).
+If this doesn't work when [setting up python modules of densepose](#densepose), try creating a symbol link to this path in the root directory of your densepose: `ln -s $TORCH_PATH/lib /path/to/your/densepose/lib`

 Please ensure that your Caffe2 installation was successful before proceeding by running the following commands and checking their output as directed in the comments.